 Try it for yourself.
 I would suggest some of these Psalms: Psalm 103, Psalm 91, Psalm 34, and Psalm 37.
 God longs to comfort you.
 He loves you.
 As Psalm 103 says, “Our Father is compassionate and gracious, slow to anger, and abounding in love.”

 When we face a challenge, a dilemma, or even a crisis…we tend to search high and low for the easy answer.
 We cry out to God, asking him to give us the magic pill that will make it all go away!
-We call our mom or our girlfriends and we whine and complain about the problem, hoping they will have the magical, painless answer to our situation.
+We call our mom or our girlfriends, and we whine and complain about the problem, hoping they will have the magical, painless answer to our situation.
 Well, here’s the thing.
 The answer isn’t easy, but it is simple.
 Seek God’s counsel and then actually pause to listen.

 Proverbs 18:13 says “To answer before listening, that is folly and shame.”
 Yet, that is exactly what many of us do.
 We complain to God.
 We pray that he would magically fix our situation in the way that WE say is best, and yet, we don’t actually consult the Bible to see what guidance he has for us.
 We pray that God would tell us what to do about the problem, yet we don’t actually pause to listen for the Holy Spirit’s quiet whisper of guidance.

 The answer is simple.
 Dive into God’s Word.
 It will guide you.
 Psalm 119:105 says.
 “Your word is a lamp to my feet and a light to my path.”
-Ask God to give you direction through the Holy Spirit, who is our counselor.
+Ask God to give you direction through a quiet whisper to your spirit from the Holy Spirit, who is our counselor.
 John 14:26 says (in the Amplified Bible), “But the Comforter (Counselor, Helper, Intercessor, Advocate, Strengthener, Standby), the Holy Spirit, Whom the Father will send in My name in My place, to represent Me and act on My behalf, He will teach you all things.”